Conveyancing Solicitors in Manchester

 We provide a range of flexible fees for our conveyancing work.
 This includes fixed fees for straightforward conveyancing work, where you will have a clear idea how much you will need to pay from the outset.
-If additional costs are required to complete your transaction, these will be clearly explained to you by your conveyancing solicitor.
+If additional costs are required to complete your transaction, this will be clearly explained to you by your conveyancing solicitor.

 Additional costs that are associated with the conveyancing process are known as disbursements.
 Examples of disbursements include registering transactions at HM Land Registry and conveyancing searches.

 If your transaction is going to be affected by tax, such as Stamp Duty Land Tax or Capital Gains Tax, your conveyancing solicitor will be able to help you calculate how much is owed and file the return with HMRC.

 How does the conveyancing process work in Manchester?

 There are three main stages to the conveyancing process.
 These are:

 When an offer is accepted on a home, the buyer and seller agree to enter into a contract.
 As signatures have not been exchanged, the transaction is not yet legally binding.

 At this stage, the buyer will work with their conveyancing solicitor to carry out a number of conveyancing searches.
 The searches and checks they carry out could include:

 - Reviewing property information provided by the seller and making further enquiries if necessary (done by the conveyancing solicitor)